I've been working on perfecting this blueberry almond cake for years, and I'm finally delighted with the results.

 - Bibinka Filipino Coconut Rice Cake

-This post was first published September 2015 and updated January 2021
+This post was first published in September 2015, updated in January 2021 and again in August 2024

 Equipment